The historic mosaic

 If you do not want the individual photos to be repeated, you need to upload the required amount of photos.
 However usually fewer are required, as the photos can be duplicated without being noticeable.

 If there are only a few photos available for the photo mosaic, the amount can be increased by editing the photos.
 They can be mirrored or cropped.
-This makes the overall mosaic look more complex and increases the variation within the photo.
+The overall mosaic will look more complex and increases the variation within the photo.

 Use of photo mosaics today